maskegger/guide/index.md

 ## *R* profile

-I write more than 99% of my code Stata, including C++ plugins such as [strgroup](https://github.com/reifjulian/strgroup).
-On occasion, I will make use of an *R* function that is not available in Stata (e.g., [XGBoost](https://xgboost.readthedocs.io/en/latest/)).
-It is therefore convenient to setup an *R* environment that is consistent with the Stata environment.
+I write most of my code in Stata, including C++ plugins such as [strgroup](https://github.com/reifjulian/strgroup).
+On occasion, I will use an *R* function that is not available in Stata (e.g., [XGBoost](https://xgboost.readthedocs.io/en/latest/)).
+In these cases I find it convenient to setup an *R* environment that is consistent with my Stata environment.

-*R* automatically runs **Rprofile.site** upon launch.
-On Windows, this file is located in the **C:/Program Files/R/R-n.n.n/etc** directory.
-Alternatively you can store these settings in .Rprofile, which is run after Rprofile.site.
-Type `.libPaths()` at the R prompt to view a list of the paths for your particular computer.
+Similar to Stata, *R* automatically runs **.Rprofile** upon launch (if found).
+(More background available [here](https://csgillespie.github.io/efficientR/3-3-r-startup.html#r-startup) if you're interested.)
+This file is typically stored in your home directory, whose location you can find by typing `normalizePath(path.expand("~"),winslash="/")` at the *R* prompt.

+Here is the code from my *R* profile, stored in **C:/Users/jreif/Documents/.Rprofile**:
 ```R
 # Settings specific to local environment
 Sys.setenv(DROPBOX = "C:/Users/jreif/Dropbox")